Mitch Garver Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros have a 3.73 team ERA that ranks third across all league pitching staffs.
+- The Astros' 3.72 team ERA ranks second across all MLB pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs allowed (116 total, 1.1 per game).
+- Astros pitchers combine to rank 16th in baseball in home runs surrendered (117 total, 1.1 per game).

-- In his last appearance on Friday against the Oakland Athletics, the righty threw seven innings, giving up one earned run while surrendering six hits.
+- In his last appearance on Saturday against the Oakland Athletics, the lefty tossed five innings, giving up four earned runs while surrendering six hits.

-- The 28-year-old has put up an ERA of 3.13, with 6.4 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .251 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.